 The Mechanical Engineer was the only one who came in with no knowledge of the movie whatsoever.
 He enjoyed the story, appreciated the ark and talked about a Scriptural ark replica that is under construction in Florida.

-This Noah gets God right — he exists and is fundamental to everything.
-His will matters, but he is mysterious and we need to be reverent and attentive to hear him, precisely because he is so fundamental (it is similarly difficult to study air).
+My take?
+I think this Noah gets God right — he exists and is fundamental to everything.
+His will matters, but he is mysterious and we need to be reverent and attentive to hear him, precisely because he is so fundamental that we stop noticing him (it is similarly difficult to study air).

-Noah gets man right.
+Noah gets humanity right.
 We suffer from original sin and are at our best when we seek out and do God’s will which we slowly learn is love.